PulseWaves/Specification/specification.rst

 Offset for Duration from Anchor:
   An offset value that adds a constant to every duration that can be used to avoid storing the same large offset with every duration.
 An offset value of 3000.0, for example, implies that all durations are implicitely 3000 sampling units longer than specified in the Waves file.

-Hencem, the durations from anchor values that may be specified in the Waves file are scaled and offset integers and need to be multiplied with the scale and have the offset added to get the actual duration according to this formula:
+Hence, the durations from anchor values that may be specified in the Waves file are scaled and offset integers and need to be multiplied with the scale and have the offset added to get the actual duration according to this formula:

 d = scale_for_duration_from_anchor \* D + offset_for_duration_from_anchor

 Bits for number of segments:
   Specifies the number of bits used to store the number of segments in the sampling in case segmenting is variable.
 If this number is zero the segmenting is fixed and specified by the "Number of Segments" field below.
 The only non-zero values supported in the current version are 8 or 16 bits.